- Outreach and Impact

-Prepare well for the MCAT exam (pdf).
+Prepare well for the Medical College Admission Test (MCAT).
 Know the format of the questions and take practice tests to work on finishing within the time allowed.

 There is lots of advice out there; pay attention to the credentials of those giving it.
 Are they currently working in admissions at a medical school, or do they work directly with people at medical schools and application services?
 Unless one of these is true, most of the advice offered will be out of date due to the many recent changes in admissions.

-Application seminars given by the Chief Premedical Advisor will always be the most accurate and current source of information and advice about the application process, obtained directly from the medical schools and application services.
-These seminars are given in February, and a final application meeting is held in May once the current year's application cycle is analyzed for trends.
-They are announced on the listserv.
+Application seminars given by the Premedical Committee Coordinator/Advisor will always be the most accurate and current source of information and advice about the application process, obtained directly from the medical schools and application services.
+These seminars are given in November and later winter or early spring terms.
+They are announced on the premedical listserv.
+(To join the listserv, send a blank email using your official OSU email account to email@example.com, and then reply to the email response to confirm your subscription).
 Once you are in the application process, you will join an applicant-only list where you will receive relevant messages throughout the cycle.

 Your personal statement is very important, and expect to do many drafts.
 Write about your journey up to this point.
 Include examples that help show that you know what you are getting into, have had experiences which got you out of your comfort zone, and have seen the good parts as well as the challenges in medicine.
 We will provide assistance in reviewing your personal statement, as will the Writing Center.